Mangani's BigfootMaps

-Initially I had planned to include only mapping information on this web page, since there are already many sites devoted to other aspects of the study of the bigfoot phenomenon.
-These already provide plenty of arguments, both pro and con, regarding the existence of these creatures - arguments that are often more complete than the one I am about to make.
-All I will attempt here is to encourage anyone who happens upon this project not to dismiss - at least out of hand - the possibility these creatures exist, but rather to keep an open mind and learn more about this subject before forming an opinion...
+Initially I had planned to include only maps and mapping information on this web page.
+After all there are many other comprehensive web sites devoted to the study of the bigfoot phenomenon.
+Those sites already provide arguments supporting (and contesting) the likelihood these creatures exist - arguments that are often more complete than the one I am about to make.
+But since those arguments are elsewhere, my point here is to encourage anyone who happens upon this project to not dismiss out of hand the possibility these creatures exist, but rather to keep an open mind and to learn more about this subject before forming an opinion.

 Let me also say that the response to this effort has been overwhelmingly positive.
-However, since the Google Earth version became more widely available, I have also received a couple of disdainful, and frankly ignorant, comments along the lines of, “You’ve got to be kidding!
+However, after the Google Earth version became more widely available, I also received a few disdainful, and frankly ignorant, comments along the lines of, “You’ve got to be kidding!
 Is there something wrong with you?”
-It appears that the authors of these clever jibes owe the entirety of their "knowledge” of bigfoot to supermarket tabloid headlines.
-Google hasn’t helped in this regard, having moved my GE Community topic from the Nature and Geography category to Huge and Uniqueand then, after inviting me to submit the project to the Google Earth Gallery, choosing to ignore the factual description I submitted and instead refering to the bigfoot question as a “conspiracy theory”.
+It appears that the authors of these clever jibes owe the entirety of their "knowledge” of the bigfoot phenomenon to supermarket tabloid headlines.
+Google didn’t help in this regard, having moved my GE Community topic from the Nature and Geography category to Huge and Unique, and then, after inviting me to submit the project to the Google Earth Gallery, choosing to ignore the factual description I submitted and instead referring to the bigfoot question as a “conspiracy theory”.

 So I believe it is worthwhile explaining why I feel this topic deserves more respect.